 IABC has accredited communicators since 1973 through a rigorous process including assessment of professional portfolios and a written and oral exam.
-As of 2014, there are 1001 ABCs globally within IABC’s membership.
+As of April 2015, there are over 800 ABCs globally within IABC’s membership.
 Our ABCs are the senior subject matter experts that we count on to:

 - Participate on international Blue Ribbon panels for the Gold Quill Awards.

 - Mentor others at the entry and mid-career level of the communication profession.

 - Serve in key leadership roles within the organization, leading key initiatives that advance the profession.

 - Contribute their knowledge and expertise of strategic communication through committees.

 - Help us keep the grass roots levels of our organization at the chapter and regional levels healthy and productive.